Searinox/FileBot/README.md

 This bot is based on the Telepot library by nickcoala. (https://github.com/nickoala/telepot)

-This bot can be run and will serve files on the host machine.
+The bot serves files from the host machine.
 Type "help" in the console for a list of commands.
 Formatting info for token and allowed users + paths is available at console startup.
 In-chat help is available by typing "/help" to the bot.